gerasaka/generasi-gigih-homework/README.md

 ```bash
   yarn start
 ```
+or

-Open http://localhost:3000 with your browser to see the result.
+- Open http://localhost:3000 in your browser to see the result.